QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 The code executed by a process can be replaced, for instance, if you want to run a command or another executable.

-We are using variants of the system call `exec`.
-If the process is successfully replace, then the code after the exec is NEVER called, otherwise, the `exec` functions will return `-1`.
+We are using variants of the system call "`exec`".
+If the process is successfully replaced, then the code after the exec is NEVER called, otherwise, the `exec` functions will return `-1`.

 ```c
 exec[...]([...]);